astiob/mplayer2/DOCS/man/en/options.rst

         the device (default: 50).
 A signal strength higher than this value will indicate that the currently scanning channel is active.

---unicode
-    Tells MPlayer to handle the subtitle file as unicode.

 --unrarexec=<filename>
     Specify the path to the unrar executable so MPlayer can use it to access rar-compressed VOBsub files (default: not set, so the feature is off).
 The